 Vasumo offers high-end virtual assistants to US and Canada-based companies who need help.

 Most virtual assistants here get three months of paid training, which means you’ll get a fantastic experience here as a virtual assistant.

 If you’re a creative problem solver with about three years of experience doing VA services, this is a great company to apply for a career with.

 They don’t list their rates, but some online sources indicate that they pay at least $7 per hour.

 12. Zip Recruiter

 ZipRecruiter helps you to connect with job opportunities in your area.
-They feature assistant jobs for beginners, hourly jobs, and even other freelance gigs.
+They feature beginner virtual assistant jobs, hourly jobs, and even other freelance gigs.

 These virtual assistant jobs for beginners can be filtered by type, so finding what will work with your availability is easy.

-Zip Recruiter also collects salary data, which shows that virtual assistants have an avergae salary around $34 per hour.
+Zip Recruiter also collects salary data, which shows that virtual assistants have an average salary of around $34 per hour.